 The implant might suit you if you prefer not to take medication daily

 Written by spunout

 Fact checked by experts and reviewed by young people.

-Implants are small tubes fitted under your upper arm skin that release the hormone progestogen into your blood that last up to three years.
+The Implant is a small tube fitted under your upper arm skin that releases the hormone progestogen into your blood.
+It is a semi-permanent form of contraception that last up to three years.

 Implants work by preventing the release of an egg (ovulation) and by increasing cervical mucus, which prevents sperm from meeting the egg (on the rare chance that an egg is released).
 They also thin the lining of your womb.
 They are 99% effective in preventing pregnancy.

 A doctor fits an implant during your period.
 The process takes about 10 minutes and is done under local anaesthetic.

 What are the benefits of the contraceptive implant?